Company law & corporate governance

 Recently agreed in the field of company law and corporate governance were the Non-Financial Reporting Directive (transparency framework on large companies on social and environmental matters) and the Audit Directive (Regulation on the quality of audits of public-interest entities (PIEs) and Directive to enhance the single market for statutory audits – where we succeeded in removing AIFs from the PIE definition), both of which Invest Europe followed closely.

 The only proposal of relevance to Invest Europe currently discussed in this area is the Shareholder Rights Directive.
 In April 2014 the Commission presented a proposal for the revision of this Directive, which aims to tackle corporate governance shortcomings relating to listed companies and their boards, shareholders (institutional investors and asset managers), intermediaries and proxy advisors.
+The proposal was approved by Council and Parliament in December 2016.

 Invest Europe Position